glennmusa/mock-spacestation/README.md

 ## Open the development environment

-(document the steps to open in):

-Whether you're on Windows or Linux, it's pretty handy to use the [container described in this repository](./devcontainer/Dockerfile) as your development environment.
+Whether you're on Windows or Linux or otherwise, it's pretty handy to use the [container described in this repository](./devcontainer/Dockerfile) as your development environment.
 It's what the team authored these scripts with and can best ensure compatibility.

 - _how to open with GitHub Codespaces_
 - _how to open with Visual Studio Code Remote - Containers extension_